idlab-discover/masters-robbe-haegeman/thesis_resources/meeting_notes/Meeting 03-10.md

 - How would we implement fetching multiple kinds?
   - (bold is personal preference)
   - We can either request from `etcd` directly or go **through the API servers**
-  - We can add this functionality through the WASM parent operator or an **API extension server**
+  - We can add this functionality through the WASM parent operator or an **extension API server**
   - Do these get transformed into Rust types or as DynamicObjects?
 - How would we implement the separate reconcile functions?